 Impact

-The flaw is a time‑of‑check/time‑of‑use race condition in the OpenShell sandbox filesystem of OpenClaw.
-When writing a file the code verifies the intended location but does not prevent a symlink from being swapped in the interim.
+The vulnerability is a time‑of‑check/time‑of‑use race condition in the OpenShell sandbox filesystem of OpenClaw.
+When a file write occurs, the code verifies the intended location but does not prevent a symlink from being swapped in the interim.
 An attacker can therefore redirect the write operation to any path on the host, allowing modification of files outside the sandbox.
-This is a CWE‑367 weakness and can lead to unauthorized file writes, privilege escalation or system compromise.
+This is a CWE‑367 weakness and can lead to unauthorized file writes beyond the intended mount root, compromising the filesystem isolation guarantees of the sandbox.

 Affected Systems